-We will receive proceeds from the sale of the shares being registered in this offering.
-See "Use of Proceeds" for more information about how we will use the proceeds from this offering.
+We will not receive proceeds from the sale of the shares being registered herein.

 Investing in our common stock involves risks.
 SOBR Safe, Inc., currently has no revenue, and limited assets, is in unsound financial condition, and you should not invest unless you can afford to lose your entire investment.
-See "Risk Factors" beginning on page 7.
+See "Risk Factors" beginning on page 10.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.